 It's often good to copy the big guys.
 When people grow accustomed to a certain design, following it in your own interface supports transfer of learning and thus increases usability.
 If you're designing an application, follow the lead of Microsoft Office — for example, use a floppy-disk icon to denote "save" (even though nobody saves to floppies any more).
 If you're implementing a search feature, copy Google.

 For e-commerce usability, Amazon.com used to be the model.
 In 2001, we evaluated the usability of 20 e-commerce sites and Amazon was the clear winner, scoring 65% higher than the average of the other 19 sites.
 Having the Web's best usability served Amazon well: sales increased by 126% from 2001 to 2004.

-Of course, rather than simply copy any one site, it's best to follow the hundreds of detailed research findings about e-commerce usability.
+Of course, rather than simply copy any one site, it's best to follow the hundreds of detailed research findings about e-commerce user experience.
 But people often prefer to be told just one thing.
 For many years, that one thing in e-commerce design was "Do like Amazon."
 No more.